Follow TV Tropes

 Being a Voice Changeling, however, requires the distinction between someone who changes their physical form and someone who merely changes their voice.
 Meaning, while any run-of-the-mill shapeshifter can copy a subject's voice, in order to be a Voice Changeling, you've got to perfectly copy a voice without changing your body.

 It is important to realize that the Voice Changeling creates a perfect and flawless imitation — not one that is merely different from their own.
-So in other words, if Bob is annoyed with Alice, and decides to mimic her in his most obnoxious-sounding girl voice, that is not a Voice Changeling.
+In other words, if Bob is annoyed with Alice, and decides to mimic her in his most obnoxious-sounding girl voice, that is not a Voice Changeling.
 If, however, Bob's imitation of Alice requires a voiceover from the actress who plays Alice, then the trope is in play.
 As a general rule, it is only a Voice Changeling if there is a momentary change in voice actors.
 That's the kind of ability we're talking about.

 This ability can be a natural gift or an acquired talent.
 It can be gained through circumstance, magic or machines.
 But the important element is not to confuse this trope with Voices Are Mental.
 Therefore, if some magic turn of events causes a body switch, or if someone gets possessed, then this trope is not in effect, no matter how different the voices become.
 This trope strictly applies to a voluntary ability — Voluntary Shapeshifting, if you will — but only concerning the voice.
 It's that simple.